rgtoffolo/automating-aws-with-python/README.md

 ## 01-webotron

-Webotron is a script that will sync a local directory to an s3 bucket, and optionally configure Route 53 and cloudfront as well.
+Webotron is a script that have a list of features that can be used to interact with your AWS resources.

 ### Options